VirgilSecurity/demo-twilio-backend-nodejs/docs/README.md

 ```

 Once you've created the `PublishCardRequest`, you need to sign it using the generated Private key.
-This is needed in order to confirm the ownership of the Private key, as well as provide the card's
+This is necessary in order to confirm the ownership of the Private key, as well as provide the card's
 data integrity guarantee.

 ```js